yigegong/lab7-report/README.md

 git commit
 git push
 ```
-`git add -a` stages all the changes made within the lab7 directory locally, `git commit` saves the staged changes locally, and `git push` saves the commited changes to the remote repository, which it my github account.
+`git add -a` stages all the changes made within the lab7 directory locally, `git commit` saves the staged changes locally, and `git push` saves the commited changes to the remote repository, which is my github account.